Biological sciences courses

 Browse courses by subject

-If you're interested in how things work, are passionate about nature, or want to make the world a better place, a degree in biological sciences may be the ideal next step for you.
-You'll get a deep knowledge of the natural world, and develop the field and lab abilities to progress in your career.
+A Biological Sciences degree could be perfect for you if you're interested in how things work, are passionate about nature, and want to make the world a better place.
+During your degree, you'll get a deep knowledge of the natural world, and develop the field and lab abilities to progress in your career.

 - We're home to the Institute of Biological and Biomedical Sciences, where our academic staff are trailblazing research into epigenetics, developmental biology, molecular biology, microbiology, marine biology, ecology and molecular biophysics.
 Our researchers discovered a plastic-eating enzyme which could help solve the world's plastic crisis.